 Assisted living facilities and residential board and care homes in Texas are subject to the requirements of NFPA 101 (Life Safety Code) Chapters 32 and 33, which distinguish between prompt-evacuation-capability and impractical-evacuation-capability occupancies.
 Key fire alarm system requirements include complete automatic detection throughout the building, staff notification before resident alarm notification in some configurations, sprinkler system monitoring, automatic door holder release upon alarm, and semi-annual NFPA 72 inspection and testing.
 HHSC licensing standards incorporate these NFPA requirements and require documented proof of compliance at each licensing inspection.

 Assisted living facilities present unique fire alarm challenges including nuisance alarm sensitivity in kitchen and laundry areas, the need for staff-only notification in some alarm zones, and the requirement to maintain sprinkler valve supervisory monitoring without false-alarming the system.
 Many older facilities also have outdated addressable panels or detection gaps that must be corrected to satisfy HHSC and NFPA 72 requirements.
-Vector Fire has experience navigating these challenges and can assess your existing system for deficiencies before your next licensing inspection.
+The licensed contractors Vector Fire connects you with have experience navigating these challenges and can assess your existing system for deficiencies before your next licensing inspection.

-Vector Fire provides fire alarm services to assisted living facilities throughout Greater Houston, including Humble, Kingwood, Spring, Tomball, The Woodlands, Conroe, Atascocita, Porter, New Caney, and Crosby.
+Vector Fire connects you with licensed fire alarm contractors serving assisted living facilities throughout Greater Houston, including Humble, Kingwood, Spring, Tomball, The Woodlands, Conroe, Atascocita, Porter, New Caney, and Crosby.
 View all service areas.

-Yes, Vector Fire provides licensed fire alarm installation, inspection, monitoring, and repair for assisted living facilities, memory care communities, and residential board and care homes throughout Greater Houston.
-We design systems to the specific requirements of NFPA 101 Chapters 32 and 33 and provide the documentation needed to satisfy Texas HHSC licensing standards.
+Yes, Vector Fire connects properties with licensed fire alarm contractors who provide installation, inspection, monitoring, and repair for assisted living facilities, memory care communities, and residential board and care homes throughout Greater Houston.
+The licensed contractors we connect you with design systems to the specific requirements of NFPA 101 Chapters 32 and 33 and provide the documentation needed to satisfy Texas HHSC licensing standards.

 NFPA 72 and NFPA 101 require semi-annual (twice per year) inspection and testing for residential board and care occupancies, which is more frequent than the annual inspection required for most commercial occupancies.
-Vector Fire tracks your inspection schedule and contacts you proactively when your next inspection is due, so you are never caught out of compliance before a licensing visit.
+The licensed contractors Vector Fire connects you with track your inspection schedule and contacts you proactively when your next inspection is due, so you are never caught out of compliance before a licensing visit.

 Call us at (832) 281-5445 or fill out the quote form on this page.
 We respond within one business hour during normal business hours and can usually schedule an on-site assessment within a few business days throughout our Greater Houston service territory.